Minnie Pit Disaster: Explosion

 On Saturday, 12 January 1918, 248 men and boys were working underground when a huge explosion tore apart the Bullhurst and Banbury Seams.
 Within minutes 155 workers died from the effects of the explosion, roof falls, or inhaling poisonous gases.
 Rescue teams from across the North Staffordshire Coalfield were quickly mobilised to search for survivors.
 During the rescue attempts, Hugh Doorbar, Captain of the Birchenwood Colliery No. 1 rescue team, was killed in the operation.
 His death brought the final death toll to 156; 44 of the dead were boys aged under 16.

 The explosions caused severe damage to the underground workings.
 Large sections of the pit had collapsed and methane remained an ongoing problem.
 Search and recovery teams were at all times aware that further roof falls or explosions might occur.
 It took 18 months to recover all the bodies from the pit.

 Investigation

-A formal investigation of the causes and circumstances of the disaster was launched under section 83 of the Coal Mines Act 1911.
+A formal investigation of the causes and circumstances of the disaster was launched under section 83 of the Coal Mines Act 1911 (1 & 2 Geo.
+5. c.
+50).
 It was headed by William Walker CBE, acting Chief of His Majesty's Inspector of Mines (father of future Chief inspector of Mines Sir Henry Walker).

 The inquiry opened at King's Hall, Stoke in December 1919.
 The jury returned the following verdict, after hearing witness evidence from 40 persons:

 In summary, the jury concluded that no blame could be apportioned to any one individual but regulations should be issued for the treatment of coal dust.
 This was recommended because it was thought that the wholesale devastation of the mine was propagated by an abundance of dust.